kigyui/latexpatterns/inflatablehips/02-pattern.md

 alignment marks, it'll help transfer them to the pattern.
 I use this device which creates nice alignment notches: https://www.amazon.co.uk/Professional-Garment-Pattern-Stainless-Designer/dp/B07FKQNMWM/

+The pattern is missing a waistband, it's just a rectangle.

 This step always takes much longer than you expect.